Meet the Team

 Shannon Beaudin Klein joined Genoa Healthcare in March 2017 as Vice President of Marketing and Communications.
 In her role, she is responsible for overseeing all internal and external communications and public relations, reputation management, web content and design and marketing.
 Shannon has more than 25 years of marketing and communications experience in a variety of industries including health care, transportation and public affairs.

-Prior to joining Genoa, Beaudin Klein was Vice President of Marketing and Communications at HealthPartners, a large care delivery and health insurance organization.
+Prior to joining Genoa Healthcare, Beaudin Klein was Vice President of Marketing and Communications at HealthPartners, a large care delivery and health insurance organization.
 Prior to joining HealthPartners, she was Director of Public Relations for the Minnesota Department of Transportation.
 She has also served as Director of Communications for the Minnesota Council of Health Plans and the Minnesota Hospital Association.

 Beaudin Klein holds a bachelor’s degree in speech communication from the University of Minnesota and a master’s degree in public administration from Hamline University.